RalucaIonita/CatVersusMouse/README.md

 	- saveScore
 	- printScoreOnLCD

-	In ìproject.inoî file, the Arduino board gets the input and starts the game.
+	In ‚Äúproject.ino‚Äù file, the Arduino board gets the input and starts the game.
 Each moment, it checks the winner and develops the game using the functions previously mentioned.

 * Built with: